Ravels

 Ravels ([ˈraːvəls]) is a municipality located in the Belgian province of Antwerp.
 The municipality comprises the towns of Poppel, Ravels proper and Weelde.
 In 2021, Ravels had a total population of 15,105.
-The total area is 94.99 km².
+The total area is 94.99 km2.
 A large proportion of its inhabitants are immigrants from The Netherlands.

+The local economy is mainly agrarian.
+Ravels is a center of livestock farming in Belgium (especially cows, pigs, poultry), since the local climate is ideal for the animals.

 The town hall and the municipal services are located in Weelde.